Denmark Jutland

 Our best tips for visiting the Sand-Covered Church

 • If you are thinking of visiting the church tower during the high season in summer (July-August), it may be a good idea to plan your visit outside the hot and popular hours from lunchtime to the afternoon.
-That way, you minimize the risk of sunstroke and there will be fewer people around.
+That way, you minimise the risk of sunstroke, and there will be fewer people around.

 • If you visit the Sand-Covered Church at sunset, we can imagine you will get the most amazing light.